Break-Even Analysis: The Minimum Viable Numerai Model

 Line chart of minimum MMC needed for a positive score at the 25th, 50th, and 75th CORJ60 percentiles, showing the 25th percentile requiring 0.005-0.015 MMC while the 75th percentile can tolerate negative MMC

-A model at the 25th percentile of CORJ60 (below-average correlation) needs roughly 0.005-0.015 MMC to break even.
+A model at the 25th percentile of CORJ60 usually needs positive MMC in harder stretches.
 At the median, the threshold hovers near zero.
 At the 75th percentile, a model has enough CORJ60 buffer to sustain mildly negative MMC and still post a positive score.

-If your model's CORJ60 is below average, MMC is your lifeline.
+If your model's CORJ60 is below average, MMC is the offsetting metric.
 Predictions that add unique information to the meta-model earn positive MMC.
 Models that are uncorrelated with the crowd and directionally correct benefit most.
-Models that merely copy the consensus contribute nothing unique and rely entirely on CORJ60 to stay profitable.
+Models that merely track the consensus contribute little unique signal and rely mostly on CORJ60 to stay profitable.

 Here is what a minimum viable Numerai model looks like in 2026: